Work on Performance 1

 Prerequisites and co-requisites

-- The production whole.
+- The production and its promotion.

 Recommended or required reading

 Gordon, Robert - The purpose of playing: modern acting theories in perspective